PythonAberdeen/user_group/README.md

 The solution is 2.153292 (to 6 d.p.)

 The same function has a solution in between 0 and 1; find this other solution to 8 decimal places.

-You may assume that one of f(left) and f(right) is positive and the other is negative, and that f is a smooth continuous function, meaning the function crosses the x-axis at some point in the range [left, right].

 ### Hints